 - You can include your face covering with your regular laundry.

-- Use regular laundry detergent and the warmest appropriate water setting for the cloth used to make the face covering.
+- Use the warmest appropriate water setting for the face covering material

 - Prepare a bleach solution by mixing:

-- 5 tablespoons (1/3rd cup) household bleach per gallon of room temperature water or
+- 5 tablespoons (1/3 Cup) household bleach per gallon of room temperature water OR

 - 4 teaspoons household bleach per quart of room temperature water